Temporary waiver of work experience and prior VET – Advice for Schools and RTOs

 To check if a qualification is available through TGSS, see the Subsidised Training List.

-To be eligible for the training guarantee, students need to be:
+To be eligible for the training guarantee, students must be:

 - enrolled in SACE